 Manchester, United Kingdom

-Benjamin is a freelance photojournalist based in Manchester in the UK.
+Benjamin is an internationally published freelance photojournalist based in Manchester in the UK.
 His work can be seen in Le Monde, Spiegel, Welt and La Stampa.

 He grew up in Northern France and moved to the UK aged 17 where he studied photography at school and continued with a bachelor’s degree in photojournalism at Staffordshire University.
 During his studies, he covered subjects such as austerity and the migrants crisis in the UK and Europe for his final year project.